-For the feet, simply make a little donut out of a small piece of orange pipe cleaner.
+For the feet, simply make a doughnut with a small piece of orange pipe cleaner.

 For the head, grab a spun cotton ball and draw the eyes with the ball pen and paint a small nose with the orange paint.
 I used a toothpick to hold the ball.